 The previous merging algorithm was very simple and would only overwrite (and not append).
 So, it was decided to create a new and improved way to merge dictionaries (and their contained objects) together in a customisable way, thus allowing users who provide cloud-config user data to determine exactly how their objects will be merged.

 For example:

 '''

 #cloud-config (1)

 runcmd:

-bash1
+- bash1

-bash2
+- bash2

+#cloud-config (2)

+runcmd:

+- bash3

+- bash4

 '''